WMBB

-WMBB (channel 13) is a television station in Panama City, Florida, United States, affiliated with ABC and owned by Nexstar Media Group.
-The station's studios are located on Harrison Avenue/US 231 in downtown Panama City, and its transmitter is located in unincorporated Youngstown along the Bay–Calhoun county line.
+WMBB (channel 13) is a television station in Panama City, Florida, United States, affiliated with ABC.
+Its second digital subchannel serves as an owned-and-operated station of The CW (via The CW Plus).
+Owned by Nexstar Media Group, the station maintains studios on Harrison Avenue/US 231 in downtown Panama City, and its transmitter is located in unincorporated Youngstown along the Bay–Calhoun county line.